Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 ''''''''''''''''''''''''''''''
 The voltage transformer is used to measure the three phase-to-ground voltages at the PCC and provide them as input signals to the IEC 61400-27 DLL.
 An ideal voltage transformer is used for this purpose, as no transformer losses or other transformer-specific effects need to be considered in the present example.

-To add the voltage transformer, select the PCC busbar (see Figure 3) and create a new object using the New Object button in the upper-right corner of the window.
+To add the voltage transformer, select the PCC busbar (see Figure 3) and create a new object using the New Object button in the upper-left corner of the window.
 Select Voltage Transformer from the list of available components (see Figure 4) and assign a suitable name to the new component (see Figure 5).

 .. grid:: 3